 - [C-0-1] MUST report the correct layout size for the Configuration.screenLayout as defined in the Android SDK documentation.
-Specifically, device implementations MUST report the correct logical density-independent pixel (dp) screen dimensions as below: - Devices with the Configuration.uiMode set as any value other than UI_MODE_TYPE_WATCH, and reporting a small size for the Configuration.screenLayout, MUST have at least 426 dp x 320 dp. - Devices reporting a normal size for the Configuration.screenLayout , MUST have at least 480 dp x 320 dp. - Devices reporting a large size for the Configuration.screenLayout , MUST have at least 640 dp x 480 dp. - Devices reporting a xlarge size for the Configuration.screenLayout , MUST have at least 960 dp x 720 dp. - [C-0-2] MUST correctly honor applications' stated support for screen sizes through the < supports-screens > attribute in the AndroidManifest.xml, as described in the Android SDK documentation. - MAY have the Android-compatible display(s) with rounded corners.
+Specifically, device implementations MUST report the correct logical density-independent pixel (dp) screen dimensions as below: - Devices with the Configuration.uiMode set as any value other than UI_MODE_TYPE_WATCH, and reporting a small size for the Configuration.screenLayout, MUST have at least 426 dp x 320 dp. - Devices reporting a normal size for the Configuration.screenLayout , MUST have at least 480 dp x 320 dp. - Devices reporting a large size for the Configuration.screenLayout , MUST have at least 640 dp x 480 dp. - Devices reporting a xlarge size for the Configuration.screenLayout , MUST have at least 960 dp x 720 dp. - [C-0-2] MUST correctly honor applications' stated support for screen sizes through the ≤ supports-screens > attribute in the AndroidManifest.xml, as described in the Android SDK documentation. - MAY have the Android-compatible display(s) with rounded corners.

-If device implementations support UI_MODE_TYPE_NORMAL and include the Android-compatible display(s) with rounded corners, they:
+If device implementations support ${\rm UI_MODE_TYPE_NORMAL}$ and include Android-compatible display(s) with rounded corners, they:

+• [C-1-1] MUST ensure that at least one of the following requirements is met:

-- [C-1-1] MUST ensure that the radius of the rounded corners is less than or equal to 38 dp. - SHOULD include user affordance to switch to the display mode with the rectangular corners.
+- The radius of the rounded corners is less than or equal to 38 dp. - When a 15 dp by 15 dp box is anchored at each corner of the logical display, at least one pixel of each box is visible on the screen. - SHOULD include user affordance to switch to the display mode with the rectangular corners.